Havorahq/bounxa/README.md

 ---

 ## Technologies Used
 - **Particle Connect**: Enables secure, streamlined connections for user authentication.
+Gives our users accounts that can be used to interact with multiple chains.
 - **Klaster**: Facilitates multichain transaction orchestration with smart accounts as well as account abstraction.
-- **Seda**: Enables ticket validation and verification.
+- **Seda Protocol**: Enables our event hosts validate tickets.
+Fetches and verifies ticket purchase transactions with real-time feedback.
 - **Solidity**: Used for creating smart contracts.
 - **Hardhat**: Used for smart contract testing and manipulations.